Samsung/tizen-docs/docs/platform/porting/location.md

 /usr/include/maps/maps_extra_types.h
 ```

-The `module.h` header file includes the API interfaces for the communication between the Maps and its plugin.
+The `module.h` header file includes the API interfaces for the communication between the Maps and its plugin:

 ```cpp
 typedef struct _interface_s {